xiaopv/xiaopv.github.io/_teaching/2026-spring-mat401.md

      |   1   | I don’t understand this, but I see that you have worked on it; come see me!                                                                                                   |
      |   0   | I believe that you have not worked on this problem enough or you didn’t submit any work or the work is not original and came from the internet or some other external source. |

-     Any Weekly Homework problems that receive a score of 1, 2, or 3 can be resubmitted *within one week* after the corresponding problem was returned to the class.
+     Any Weekly Homework problems that receive a score of 1, 2, or 3 can be resubmitted *once within one week* after the corresponding problem was returned to the class.
 The final grade on the problem will be the average of the original grade and the grade on the resubmission.
 Please label the assignment as “Resubmission” on top of any problem (and include your original submission) that you are resubmitting and keep separate from any other problems that you are turning in.

      You are allowed and encouraged to work together on homework.
 However, each student is expected to turn in their own work.
 In general, late homework will not be accepted.
 However, you are allowed to turn in up to 3 homework assignments (daily or weekly) late with no questions asked.
 Unless you have made arrangements in advance with me, homework turned in after class will be considered late.
 Your overall homework grade is worth 15% of your final grade.